RWenger/Log-Spam-Checker/readme.txt

 ----------------------

-Find the log file you wish to analyze.
-Your website's log file may be in a separate folder of your host called "logs" or something similar.
-Then, copy the log (the log may be named "yourDomain.com") to the same directory you installed to in step 2.
-The log file should be in the same folder as index.php.
+After installation, navigate to the index.php file in the directory you created.
+Create an admin account, then log in.
+Input the relative url to the log file you wish to analyze.

- Once your log file is in the same folder as index.php, rename it to log.txt.
-Then load index.php in your web browser.
-After the log file has been analyzed, you can use sort the tables by  clicking on entries in the top row.
+Click "Analyze Log".
+After the log file has been analyzed, you can sort the tables by clicking on the column headers.

 ----------------------